Tommy Atkins

 Tommy Atkins (often just Tommy) is slang for a common soldier in the British Army.
 It was well established during the nineteenth century, but is particularly associated with the First World War.
 It can be used as a term of reference, or as a form of address.
-German soldiers would call out to "Tommy" across no man's land if they wished to speak to a British soldier.
+German soldiers would allegedly call out to "Tommy" across no man's land if they wished to speak to a British soldier.
 French and Commonwealth troops would also call British soldiers "Tommies".
-In more recent times, the term Tommy Atkins has been used less frequently, although the name "Tom" is occasionally still heard; private soldiers in the British Army's Parachute Regiment are still referred to as "Toms".
+In more recent times, the term "Tommy Atkins" has been used less frequently, although the name "Tom" is occasionally still heard; private soldiers in the British Army's Parachute Regiment are still referred to as "Toms".